 However I always check my O-rings (on my camera gear, flashlights, tank valve, and my regs) and I do a leak test before every dive.
-If you own a hairy GSD dog that sheds hair year long, hair gets on to everything and so it is imperative that I check my gear esp. when large amounts of money and your life depends on it!!! .
+If you own a hairy dog that sheds a lot of hair, it is imperative that your check your gear.

 Theory to how it leaked: LCD Extension Housing